smscommunity/sms-guide/_game/techniques/maneuvers/gbs.md

 * From here, you can simply walk the coconut to the hut.

 **Grounded Throw** *(fast)*
-* Spray the coconut from the tree while on the ground, or climb up the tree and grab the coconut once you land on top of the leaves.
-If you climb the tree, run off and land on the ground.
+* Climb up the tree and grab the coconut once you land on top of the leaves.
+Run off and land on the ground.
 * Line your camera up with the boardwalk and do a small jump and throw the coconut at the peak of your jump.

 ### Intermediate